Make better coffee, sell coffee better.

 Are you starting a new coffee roasting business?
 We offer practical advice and industry resources to design it better and save you money.
 For established roasting companies, we streamline operating procedures or build new facilities like laboratories.

-Improve the value of coffee trade with our quality assurance and marketing services.
+Improve the value of coffee value chain trade with our quality assurance, origin brand marketing and technical coffee agriculture services.
 Increase productivity, differentiate quality and reach new markets for high value cash crop exports.

 Better understand the quality and sensory characteristics of your coffee.
 We grade and cup coffee so that you can identify quality issues or describe your coffees to customers.